ethmarks/posts/content/measurement.md

 | Lahklen         | 100,000 lens   | 16 kilometers (10 miles)     |
 | Megalen         | 1,000,000 lens | 161 kilometers               |

-Note that 1 myrialen happens to be very similar in length to 1 customary mile.
+Note that 1 decalen is approximately the height of an average adult human, and 1 myrialen is almost exactly 1 customary mile to within 1 part per hundred.

 ### Examples